gokulkrishnas/gokulkrishnas/README.md

 # 💫 About Me:
-##👋 Hello, World!
-I'm Gokul 👩‍💻🔍
+👋 Hello, World!
+I'm Gokul 👩‍💻🔍<br/>
-##I’m a passionate Data Scientist who loves turning raw data into meaningful insights.
-With a blend of machine learning, statistics, and data visualization, I aim to uncover hidden stories in data and use them to drive smarter decisions.
+I’m a passionate Data Scientist who loves turning raw data into meaningful insights.
+With a blend of machine learning, statistics, and data visualization, I aim to uncover hidden stories in data and use them to drive smarter decisions.<br/>

-##🔭 What I do:
+🔭 What I do:<br/>
-##Machine Learning & AI: Building predictive models that learn from data.
-##Data Analysis: Extracting actionable insights from complex datasets.
-##Data Visualization: Telling compelling stories with beautiful visualizations using tools like Matplotlib, Seaborn, and Tableau.
+Machine Learning & AI: Building predictive models that learn from data.<br/> Data Analysis: Extracting actionable insights from complex datasets.<br/> Data Visualization: Telling compelling stories with beautiful visualizations using tools like Matplotlib, Seaborn, and Tableau.<br/>
-##Python & R Enthusiast: I love coding in Python 🐍 and R 🧑‍🔬.
+Python & R Enthusiast: I love coding in Python 🐍 and R 🧑‍🔬.<br/> 🌱 Currently learning:<br/>
-##🌱 Currently learning:
-##Language models: Loves to fiddle with LLMs like ollama, google gemini, etc.
-##Deep Learning: Exploring neural networks with TensorFlow and PyTorch.
-##Big Data: Working with large datasets using PySpark and Hadoop.
+Language models: Loves to fiddle with LLMs like ollama, google gemini, etc.<br/> Deep Learning: Exploring neural networks with TensorFlow and PyTorch.<br/> Big Data: Working with large datasets using PySpark and Hadoop.<br/> 👯 Let's collaborate on:<br/>
-##👯 Let's collaborate on:
-##Interesting Data Projects: Anything involving data exploration, predictive modeling, or AI applications.
-##Open Source Contributions: Always eager to contribute to data science projects in the community.
+Interesting Data Projects: Anything involving data exploration, predictive modeling, or AI applications.<br/> Open Source Contributions: Always eager to contribute to data science projects in the community.<br/>

 ## 👨🏻‍💻 Portfolio:
 [![Website](https://img.shields.io/badge/💻Portfolio-00457C?style=for-the-badge)](www.coming-soon.com)